On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 \subsection{Projective M\"obius, Laguerre and Minkowski planes}

 We conclude this article by providing a last application of our framework to the setting of Benz planes.
 Differently from the previous examples, Benz planes are not a single instance of incidence geometry but rather a family of theories closely related to each other: M\"obius planes, Laguerre planes and Minkowski planes.
-These were originally introduced by Walter Benz in \cite{benz} and they axiomatise the structure induced by a 3-dimensional projective space on one of its quadratic sets (cf. \cite[\S 5]{delandtsheer} and \cite[p.
-21]{pasini}).
+These were originally introduced by Walter Benz in \cite{benz} and they axiomatise the structure induced by a 3-dimensional projective space on one of its quadratic sets (cf.~\cite[\S~5]{delandtsheer} and \cite[p.~21]{pasini}).
 As in the previous cases, we will study Benz planes from the synthetic point of view, essentially as a multigraph with points and blocks.
 From our current perspective, the main interest of this family of theories is that, additionally to the relation of incidence (and parallelism) they also involve a notion of tangency between blocks, which is a local equivalence relation parametrised by points.
-Crucially, it is important to keep in mind that there are in the literature different versions of Benz planes, and it is essential in our context that we consider \emph{projective} Benz planes.
-We elaborate this further in Remark \ref{projective_remark}.
+Crucially, it is important to keep in mind that there are in the literature different versions of Benz planes, and it is essential in our context that we consider \emph{projective} Benz planes (we elaborate this further in Remark \ref{projective_remark}).
 Additionally, we stress that for brevity and simplicity we restrict our treatment only to the case of M\"obius planes.
 The key difference with Laguerre and Minkowski planes is simply that they add respectively one and two parallelism relations between points, and it is then straightforward to adapt our arguments to these settings.
 We refer the reader to \cite{benz} and \cite{funk2} for more details on Laguerre and Minkowski planes.
-Finally, as in the previous cases, we obtain the following theorem.
+As in the previous cases, our results in this section establish the following theorem.

-\begin{theorem} Let $(\mathcal{K},\oleq)$ be the class of finite, open, partial M\"obius planes (resp. of Laguerre and Minkowski planes), and let $T^+$ be defined as in \ref{the_theory}.
+\begin{theorem} Let $(\mathcal{K},\oleq)$ be the class of finite, open, partial M\"obius planes (resp.~of Laguerre and Minkowski planes), and let $T^+$ be defined as in \ref{the_theory}.
 Then $T^+$ is complete, stable, and with $\ind=\ind^{\otimes}$.
-Moreover, $T^+$ is not superstable, it does not have a prime model, it is not model complete and does not eliminate quantifiers. \end{theorem}
+Moreover, $T^+$ is not superstable, it does not have a prime model, it is not model complete and it does not eliminate quantifiers. \end{theorem}